montag/vue-audioworklet-demo/README.md

 },
 ~~~~

-The Audio Graph you hear is simply Source -> GainWorklet -> Destination
+The Audio Graph you hear is simply Source -> GainWorklet -> Destination.

 ~~~~
 source.buffer = decodedAudioData